Akos-T/grpc-go-course/README.md

 - Instead of using a `makefile`, I'm using `Buf CLI` and `go generate`.

 ## How to build the apps
+1. **This is only needed for `greet`:** In the ssl folder, run ssl.sh to generate your self-signed certificates for TLS in greet
-1. Navigate to the project folder (greet or calculator)
+2. Navigate to the project folder (greet or calculator)
-2. run `go generate`
+3. run `go generate`
-3. Start the server:
+4. Start the server:
    1. In case of greet: ./bin/greet/server
    2. In case of calculator: ./bin/server
-4. Start the client:
+5. Start the client:
    1. In case of greet: ./bin/greet/client
    2. In case of calculator: ./bin/client